 Vail Village was the original center of town and, in many ways, it still is.
 This is where you can catch Gondola One to the top of the mountain, but even if you stay in town, there’s plenty to do.
 This area is packed with restaurants, shops, nightlife, and more, along with a vast choice of accommodations for visitors.

 One of the best places to stay in Vail Village is the Austria Haus Hotel.
-It’s in the center of town and is very well-rated by all guests who stay there.
+It’s in the center of town and is very well-rated by all guests.

-Lionshead is next to Vail Village and is another great place to stay in town.
+Lionshead is next to Vail Village, another great place to stay in town.
 This is where the Eagle Bahn Gondola departs from, and there are no cars and buses allowed in the village itself.

-West Vail is a bit more residential than the villages and, because of that, you’ll find a lot more stores in this area that serve the local people like grocery stores, fast-casual restaurants, a hardware store, convenience stores, and more.
+West Vail is a bit more residential than the villages.
+Because of that, you’ll find many more stores in this area that serve the local people, like grocery stores, fast-casual restaurants, a hardware store, convenience stores, and more.

-If you choose to stay in a vacation rental in this area, there’s a free bus system that will take you to Vail Village or Lionshead, so you won’t need a rental car.
+If you choose to stay in a vacation rental in this area, a free bus system will take you to Vail Village or Lionshead, so you won’t need a rental car.

 There are lots of vacation rentals in West Vail from which to choose.
 This Plush Vail Home is right on the free shuttle route and is just seven minutes from the mountain.
-It sleeps six in three bedrooms and you and your companions will be able to walk to shops and dining.
+It sleeps six in three bedrooms and you and your companions can walk to shops and dining.

 East Vail is also full of vacation rentals that you’ll love.
-This Roomy, Well Appointed Home is also on the free shuttle line and it even has a hot tub for you and your friends to relax in after a busy day.
+This Roomy, Well Appointed Home is also on the free shuttle line, and it even has a hot tub for you and your friends to relax after a busy day.
 It sleeps ten in four bedrooms.

 Cascade Village is only about a quarter-mile west of Lionshead and the free bus system serves this area as well, but there’s also a lift that departs from here so you may not even need it.
-In the warmer months, it’s a great place to fish in Gore Creek, too.
+In the warmer months, it’s also a great place to fish in Gore Creek.
 The impressive Grand Hyatt Vail is the best place to stay in Cascade.